sian0x0/Bikeshare-Equity/Readme.md

 ![“Bikeshare users did not mirror the adult population of the Washington metropolitan region” Capital Bikeshare Member Survey Report, 2016](equitybikequote.png "The problem had been known to the company since 2016, but income and race-based divisions had not improved.")
 ### Demographic data
 American Community Survey (ACS) 2022.
+Source

 Processing steps:
 * Extract census tracts within DC, exclude census tracts with under 1200 population as non-residental and/or tourist areas
 * Find the proportion of white (‘Race: One Race: White’) residents per census tract